 The road to recovery for our planet’s biodiversity is tough, but every effort to fix things brings us closer to a better future.

 You can help save different kinds of plants and animals in many ways.
-You can support local conservation projects, use less energy and resources, reduce your ecological footprint, or tell others about the importance of nature.
+You can support local conservation projects, use sustainable practices, reduce your ecological footprint, use less resources or tell others about the importance of nature.

 The Role of Governments and International Bodies